-Abundant magma is produced at subduction zones through water-induced melting of the subducting oceanic plate and the mantle directly above it (see chapter 6).
-After being produced, the magma rises toward the surface and either crystallizes in a magmatic chamber or is spewed out during volcanic eruptions.
+Abundant magma is produced at subduction zones through water-induced melting of the subducting oceanic plate and mantle rocks (see chapter 6).
+After being produced, the magma rises toward the surface, and either crystallizes in a magmatic chamber, or reaches the surface during volcanic eruptions.
 In Japan, the occurrence of many granitic intrusions and active volcanoes attests of the importance of magmatic addition for the formation of the Japanese Archipelago.